Zachhaaa/zachpuglia-portfolio/content/opengl-playground.md

 {{< img src="opengl-playground/thumbnail.png" convert=true >}}

-This is not really a project, but more of a place where I can learn OpenGL and improve my skills.
+This is not a project, but more of a place where I can learn OpenGL and improve my skills.

 The thumbnail above is the current state of the project.